Building Conceptual and Methodological Expertise for the Study of Gender, Agency and Authority in Islam

 - Sweden

 BILQIS will interrogate how the gendered development of IFL in each of these peripheral contexts can be better understood in terms of agency and authority.
-This will be achieved through studies of legal texts and authorities, such as:
+This will be achieved through studies of legal texts and authorities, including:

 - Qadis